 So if you prefer speaking in a more natural way to Alexa, make sure to name your device group something that fits into the syntax “Alexa, turn [group name] [on/off]”.
 If you want to say “turn the bedroom lights off” then you want to name your group “bedroom lights”.

 Let’s take a look at lighting commands.
-Although we’re using the Hue system (complete with third party bulbs) these commands work well with any lighting devices hooked up to your Echo.
+Although we’re using the Philips Hue system these commands work well with any lighting devices hooked up to your Echo.

 You can use the following commands to control your lights (and other smarthome devices):

 The syntax above really highlights how you need to craft group names to reflect the exact commands you want to say.
 For example, there is no universal command in Alexa to control “all” of something.
-The Alexa system, as of this writing, doesn’t understand the command “Alexa, turn off all the lights” because it doesn’t have a function to recognize the bulbs as separate smart home devices or that “all” refers to the total group of them.
+The Alexa system doesn’t understand the command “Alexa, turn off all the lights” unless you have a group called “all the lights”.

-That doesn’t mean you can’t tell Alexa to turn off all the lights, however!
-You simply need to make a group, in the Alexa app, called “all the lights” and, you guessed it, include all your smart bulbs in it.
+That doesn’t mean you can’t tell Alexa to turn off all the lights, but you simply need to make a group, in the Alexa app, called “all the lights” and, you guessed it, include all your light bulbs in it.

-Compared to Siri’s higher degree of natural-language-flexibility (in regard to smart home products at least), using Alexa is a little kludgy by comparison.
-But it works well enough if you’re willing to create group names, like “my morning routine” that give clear natural language names to the outcome you want.
+Compared to Siri’s higher degree of natural-language-flexibility (in regard to smart home products at least), using Alexa is a little kludgy by comparison, but it works well enough if you’re willing to create group names that give clear natural language names to the outcome you want.